• • 7 min read

 Comparison table

-Worksection and Asana have a lot in common: tasks and subtasks, labels and statuses, Kanban and Gantt charts, etc. In order to save you time, we suggest you have a look at the comparison chart where we have summarised the main features and differences between the platforms that you should pay attention to:
+Worksection and Asana have a lot in common: tasks and subtasks, labels and statuses, Kanban and Gantt charts, etc. In order to save you time, we suggest you have a look at the comparison chart where we have summarized the main features and differences between the platforms that you should pay attention to:

 Why should you choose Worksection?